Reference 04 — Communication flows¶

 TLV view or TIMEOUT |

-Subscriptions, QoS, ACL, liveness — every control surface — are encoded as writes to fields under the : separator.
-There is no separate subscribe(), connect(), set_qos(), etc.
+Subscriptions, QoS, ACL and liveness — every control surface — are encoded as writes to fields under the : separator.
+There is no separate subscribe(), connect() or set_qos() verb.

 Read¶